International students have particular experiences and skills that make them stand out in a crowd when searching for employment.

 3. You have ‘cultural capital’

-You’re probably bilingual, and/or you have specialised knowledge of overseas markets and trends – this makes you incredibly valuable to an employer.
+You are probably bilingual, and/or you have specialised knowledge of overseas markets and trends – this makes you incredibly valuable to an employer.
 Australia has lower rates of bilingualism than other countries, so the fact that you can speak more than one language can make you very valuable to a company that works with overseas markets.
 The same goes for having a special knowledge of the culture, economy or work practices of another region.
 As an international student, you’ll help your employer be competitive in a global economy and to communicate with overseas markets or clients.

 4. You are really mature

-Through it all, you’ve learned resilience, good work ethics, as well as an ability to work with people who are different from you.
+You have learned resilience, good work ethics, as well as an ability to work with people who are different from you.
 This means you won’t fall to pieces when things go wrong; you’ll be a self-sufficient employee who can work well with others and see things through to the end.

 Now, what employer wouldn’t want all that!